TheRealAnonymous008/quartz/content/details/machine learning/architectures/Language Model.md

 * A **language model** is a type of model which aims to estimate the [[Random Variables and Probability Distributions|joint probability]] that a sequence exists in some distribution.
-* Language models are [[Time Series Analysis|autoregressive]].
+* The modern approach for language models is  [[Time Series Analysis|autoregressive]] (also called **causal language model generation**).
 It models prediction by decomposing the joint probability of a sequence as follows (using the Chain rule of Probability)

   $$
   P(x_1,\dots,x_T)=P(x_1 ) \prod_{t=2}^TP(x_t \ | \ x_{t-1}, \dots, x_1)
   $$
   We may also simplify the above if we make use of the [[Markov Chain|Markov]] property.

+  The goal is to then predict $x_t$ given the previous tokens in the sequence.
+We refer to the previous tokens as the **context**.

 # Pipeline
 * In general, the pipeline for language data is: